TALES FROM THE BLACK FOREST: How Busch Gardens Williamsburg’s Big Bad Wolf Blew a Generation Away

-Granny, what big eyes you have… What big teeth you have… What big drops you have!
-Once upon a time, a legend lived in the darkest woods of Williamsburg… Like the fairy tales carried from the Old Country, the legend that lurked in the misty, moonlit forests of Virginia is today spoken about like a myth, surviving only by the stories whispered from one generation to the next.
-But trust anyone who grew up calling “the world’s most beautiful theme park” home: the Big Bad Wolf was real.
+Once upon a time, a living legend prowled the woods of Williamsburg… Like the fairytales carried from the Old Country to the New World, the legend that lurked in the misty, moonlit forests of Virginia is today spoken about in whispers, surviving only as stories passed from one generation to the next… But trust anyone who grew up calling “the world’s most beautiful theme park” home: the Big Bad Wolf was real.

 Image: Joel Rogers, via CoasterGallery.com (Used with permission)